gasteigerjo/ppnp/README.md

 `pip install -r requirements.txt`

 ## Run the code
-The easiest way to get started is by looking at the notebook `simple_example.ipynb`.
+The easiest way to get started is by looking at the notebook `simple_example_tensorflow.ipynb` or `simple_example_pytorch.ipynb`.
 The notebook `reproduce_results.ipynb` shows how to reproduce the results from the paper.

 ## Installation
 To install the package, run `python setup.py install`.